 You can, of course, check out the usual tourist traps of Bruges.
 We certainly did the obligatory canal cruise and Belfry tower climb and don’t regret it.
 But if you’ve been travelling a while you might be a bit tired of the museums and other tourist treadmills.
 So here are some ideas about how to enjoy Bruges without standing in the queues.

 When I say Bruges I’m specifically talking about the old town, the heart and centre of the city.
 The city of Bruges has a population of about 120,000, and about 17 per cent live in the 9th century city centre.
-Bruges was an immensely wealthy commercial centre in the 13th and 14th centuries and in the 20th century has become a very popular tourist destination.
-The city centre is a UNESCO World Heritage Site.
+Bruges was an immensely wealth commercial centre in the 13th and 14th centuries and in the 20h century has become a very popular tourist destination.
+The city centre is a UNESCO World Heritage site.

 So here’s my five slow travel highlights in Bruges.